A. B. Masilamani: Scholastic and Ministerial Formation

 Masilamani schooled at the Canadian Baptist Mission High School in Samalkot where he grew in Christian faith and built up his foundation on strong Christian ethics under notable Teachers including Chetti Bhanumurthy.

 After his scholastic studies, Masilamani discerned his avocation towards spirituality and joined the Baptist Theological Seminary, Kakinada for ministerial formation where his Spiritual Formators happened to be Mutyala Theophilus and Chetti Bhanumurthy who had by that time moved to the seminary.
 The Baptist Theological Seminary, Kakinada where Masilamani had his ministerial formation is a Major Seminary which was directly affiliated to India's first University, the Senate of Serampore College (University) and Masilamani was awarded an L.Th (Licentiate of Theology) at the end of his spirituality course.

 Graduate studies

-Masilamani continued his theological studies and was incidentally sent to the University itself in 1941, during the Principalship of G. H. C. Angus where he took a B.D (Bachelor of Divinity) majoring in Biblical Interpretation, Greek, Christian Theology and other allied subjects from the only constituent college of the University, the Serampore College in 1945.
+Masilamani continued his theological studies and was incidentally sent to the university itself in 1941, during the Principalship of G. H. C. Angus where he took a B.Div.
+(Bachelor of Divinity) majoring in Biblical Interpretation, Greek, Christian Theology and other allied subjects from the only constituent college of the university, the Serampore College in 1945.
 During his stay at the old Danish town in Serampore, Masilamani also happened to alternately pursue a postgraduate degree from the arts section of the Serampore College affiliated to the University of Calcutta where he took an M.A (Master of Arts).